A bowl of warm and nourishing miso soup is a perfect addition to any meal. And it’s simple and easy to make it at home with just 2 ingredients!

-Also, miso soup is pretty filling due to its high protein content and it’s quite versatile to customize it to everyone’s taste and what you have on hand.
+This simple soup is filling and satisfying due to its high protein content and versatile to customize it to everyone’s taste and what you have on hand.

 So, what is dashi?